 We had no idea what company we were going with and therefore didn’t have control over the quality of service.
 The experience was still incredible — I mean, witnessing a volcano erupt all night long is something out of a dream — but there was a lot of room for improvement in the tour company itself.

-So, learn from our mistake and actually choose the company you want to go with instead of having your guesthouse arrange it for you.
+So, learn from our mistakes and actually choose the company you want to go with instead of having your guesthouse arrange it for you.

-In theory, the tour operators provide most of the same things: sleeping gear, guides, and food.
+In theory, the tour operators provide most of the same things for the Acatenango overnight hike: sleeping gear, guides, and food.
 The quality of these things will vary quite a bit, as we’ve already described.

-If you’re looking for recommendations, we’ve got two:
+If you’re looking for tour company recommendations, we’ve got two:

 We have heard consistently good things about OX Expeditions.
 They’ve been in operation since 2004 and are widely known as Guatemala’s top guiding service.